 In addition to its programs for students who want to teach at the elementary school level, the college offers undergraduate teacher education programs in Secondary Education (grades 5-12) and collaborates with other programs for students seeking a BS degree in Science Education.

-Students in the Bachelor of Arts (BA) or Bachelor of Science (BS) degree programs in elementary education need to first complete 30 semester hours of course work with a cumulative UI GPA of 3.00 to apply to the College of Education's Teacher Education Program.
+Students in the Bachelor of Arts (BA) degree program in elementary education need to first complete 30 semester hours of course work to apply to the College of Education's Teacher Education Program.

 Course requirements include completing the College of Liberal Arts and Sciences' General Education Program, including courses in rhetoric, science, history, and literacy.